Walter-Gaitan/knowledge-base/docs/master instruction.md

 - Use bullet format
 - Be concise, specific, and professional
 - Keep the tone neutral and objective
-- Each finding must state:
-  - What to change
-  - How to change it
-  - Why it matters
 - Accessibility issues must be prioritized
 - Don’t generalize — be actionable
 - Always follow the required output format